Diagram calculus for a type affine $C$ Temperley--Lieb algebra, II

-We call a block \emph{maximal} if its width cannot be increased by conjoining it with another block without violating \ref{unusual}.

-\begin{remark} Requirement \ref{D1} is related to the concept of ``exposed'' that appears in context of the Temperley--Lieb algebra of type $B$ \cite{Green.R:N,Green.R:H,Green.R:M}.
-The general idea is to mimic what happens in the type $B$ case on both the east and west ends of the diagrams.
-Note that \ref{unusual} is an unusual requirement for decorated diagrams.
-We require this feature to ensure faithfulness of our diagrammatic representation on the monomial basis elements of $\TL(\C_{n})$ indexed by the type I elements of Definition~\ref{def:zigzags}. \end{remark}
+Requirement~\ref{D1} is related to the concept of ``exposed'' that appears in context of the Temperley--Lieb algebra of type $B_n$~\cite{Green1998a,Green2001,Green2003}.
+The general idea is to mimic what happens in the type $B_n$ case on both the east and west ends of the diagrams.
+Note that~\ref{unusual} is an unusual requirement for decorated diagrams.
+We require this feature to ensure faithfulness of our diagrammatic representation on the monomial basis elements of $\TL(\C_{n})$ indexed by the type I elements.
+We call a block \emph{maximal} if its width cannot be increased by conjoining it with another block without violating~\ref{unusual}.